 PRO TIP: It’s important to know how much electricity is going into your coach.
 Read Why an RV Surge Protector is Needed for Motorhomes and Campers

 Electrical Cord Adapters

 Some RV parks and campgrounds may not have the exact electric pedestal setup needed for your specific RV.

-RV ACCESSORIES – WATER COMPONENTS
+RV Accessories: WATER COMPONENTS

-Drinking Water Hose
+Potable Water Hose

 Water Pressure Regulator

 A water pressure regulator attaches to the campground water spigot.
-It reduces incoming water pressure to 50-55 psi that feeds through your RV potable water hose into your RV.
-It protects and prevents both the hose and your RV’s pipes from high pressure and bursting.
-The screened washer prevents debris from running through your camper water system and is easy to clean.
+It reduces incoming water pressure to 50-55 psi that feeds from the water source, through your RV potable water hose and into your RV.
+This must have water hose accessory protects and prevents both your water hose and your RV’s plumbing from high pressure that could lead to your pipes bursting.

 Sewer Hose and Connectors